HydroModPy/HydroModPy/docs/source/user_guide/config_reference/analysis.rst

                :bdg-primary:`dict[str, Any]` :bdg-info:`factory` :bdg-danger:`expert` `source <https://github.com/HydroModPy/HydroModPy/blob/master/hydromodpy/analysis/comparison/experiment_config.py#L75>`__

-                  Free-form TOML overlay merged into the base simulation config when this child runs.
+                  Child-specific TOML overlay merged after comparison.base_simulation_overlay and after the shared base simulation config.
+Use it for solver-specific settings, child labels, child process selection, or deliberately varied method parameters.
+Site-wide inputs that must be identical for every child in one comparison, such as outlet coordinates, recharge forcing, mesh generation settings, or reference data paths, should be placed in comparison.base_simulation_overlay instead.